 “Yo, girl,” someone called.
 “Hey, writer.
 Girl writing in a notebook.”

-I looked up at a slender boy with a buzzcut and tattoos snaking up his left arm.
+I looked up at a slender boy with a buzzcut.
 He was at the front of a group of five boys

 “Have some fun, will you?” he said.
 “What are you even writing?”
 When I glanced back down at my notepad, he stepped closer and asked again, slower: “What are you writing?”